FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/preface/post_installation/hp_ns_sup.md

 To use the same collector for the supervisor as for Transfer CFT{{< TransferCFT/transfercftname  >}} log messages, perform the following steps:

-1. Set the uconf cft.guardian.collector value to the name of the collector.
+1. Set the uconf `cft.guardian.collector` value to the name of the collector.
     ```
     CFTUTIL uconfset id=cft.guardian.collector,value='$QACOL'
     ```

-1. In the Transfer CFT configuration, modify the CFTLOG definition to: NOTIFY=’%uconf:cft.guardian.collector%’.
-For example:
+1. In the Transfer CFT configuration, modify the CFTLOG definition to: `NOTIFY=’%uconf:cft.guardian.collector%’.
+F`or example`:`
     ```
     CFTLOG ID = 'LOG0',